rcarrata/argocon22-securing-gitops-supply-chain/docs/demo-guide.md

 cd argocon22-securing-gitops-supply-chain
 ```

-> This repository works both for OpenShift and all Kubernetes.
-If Kubernetes Vanilla is used follow first the [prerequisites guide](prereqs-k8s.md)
+> This repository works for OpenShift and all other Kubernetes flavours.
+If you are using Vanilla Kubernetes, follow the [prerequisites guide](prereqs-k8s.md)first.

 ## 2. Install ArgoCD/OpenShift GitOps